siriusastrebe/syc/README.md

 - - -
 This library is a work in progress.
+Latest feature: Client -> Server synchronization.
-Next release features: Client -> Server synchronization, Watchers, and an Object.observe shim for non ECMA-7 clients and servers.
+Planned features: Server -> Client one way synchronization, an Object.observe shim for non ECMA-7 clients and servers, watchers, and verifiers.

-Syc currently supports the primitive types numbers, strings, booleans, as well as dates and regular expressions.
-Syc also supports Objects, Arrays, any any recursive combination of the two.
-If you would like to see additional types supported by Syc, please send an email to siriusastrebe@gmail.com
+Syc currently supports circular data structures.